 Helping others to be successful on the job will also help make you indispensable to the company.
 The employees will also see you as someone of authority and credibility – as someone who can be trusted and respected.

 Figure out how to become THE expert.
 Be known for something and become the go-to person for that subject.
 Make sure that you’re good at something, and make sure that it’s something that you love.

-Make it something that’s not so simple that someone else can also learn how to do very quickly.
+Make it something that’s not so simple that someone else can also learn how to do it very quickly.
 This increases your credibility and will help new opportunities inside and outside the company to come your way.